vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/shrautam/muller/24/03/40_tatra_sAmAnyAdvikAro_gamyeta.md

 +++

-The Darvi-homa (libation from a ladle) stands by itself.
+Offerings for one deity are vikāras of the Āgneya.

-## Commentary
+## १ Commentary

-Apūrva is explained by the commentator, not in its usual sense of miraculous, but as not being subject to the former regulations.
+In the Darśa-pūrṇamāsa, which is the prakṛti of the iṣṭis, the puroḍāśa for Agni is meant for one deity.
+Hence all offerings to one deity in the vikṛtis follow the general rules of the Āgneya puroḍāśa, as described in the Darśa-pūrṇamāsa, for instance, the karu for Sūrya, the Dvādaśa-kapāla for Sāvitrī.